PowerPC 600: PowerPC 613

 "PowerPC 613" seems to be a name Motorola had given a third generation PowerPC.
-It supposedly was renamed "PowerPC 750" in response to Exponential Technology's x704 processor that was designed to outgun the 604 by a wide margin.
+It supposedly was renamed "PowerPC 750" in response to Exponential Technology's x704 processor, which was designed to outgun the 604 by a wide margin.
 There are hardly any sources confirming any of this though and it might be pure speculation, or a reference to a completely different processor.

 PowerPC 614

 Similar to PowerPC 613, the "PowerPC 614" might have been a name given by Motorola to a third generation PowerPC, and later renamed by the same reason as 613.
-It's been suggested that the part was renamed "PowerPC 7400", and Motorola even bumped it to the fourth generation PowerPC even though the architectural differences between "G3" and "G4" was small.
+It has been suggested that the part was renamed "PowerPC 7400", and Motorola even bumped it to the fourth generation PowerPC even though the architectural differences between "G3" and "G4" was small.
 There are hardly any sources confirming any of this though and it might be pure speculation, or a reference to a completely different processor.

 PowerPC 615

-The "PowerPC 615" is a PowerPC processor announced by IBM in 1994, but which never reached mass production.
+The "PowerPC 615" is a PowerPC processor announced by IBM in 1994, but that never reached mass production.
 Its main feature was to incorporate an x86 core on die, thus making the processor able to natively process both PowerPC and x86 instructions.
 An operating system running on PowerPC 615 could either choose to execute 32-bit or 64-bit PowerPC instructions, 32-bit x86 instructions or a mix of three.
 Mixing instructions would involve a context switch in the CPU with a small overhead.
 The only operating systems that supported the 615 were Minix and a special development version of OS/2.

 It was 330 mm^{2} large and manufactured by IBM on a 0.35 μm process.
 It was pin compatible with Intel's Pentium processors and comparable in speed.
 The processor was introduced only as a prototype and the program was killed in part by the fact that Microsoft never supported the processor.
 Engineers working on the PowerPC 615 would later find their way to Transmeta, where they worked on the Crusoe processor.
 With progress having been demonstrated in the development of dynamic translation software, such as Digital's FX!32 technology, skepticism was expressed about dedicating hardware resources to running foreign binaries when such resources could be used to improve native performance instead, this also benefiting the performance of translated binaries.